sundarmd/sundarmd/README.md

 - currently working on my Master Thesis :- Generative Data Visualization through Large Language Models.

-- also a working at the Bosch Group in Munich, Germany with their Data and Analytics team.
+- also working at the Bosch Group in Munich, Germany with their Data and Analytics team.

 - If you would to like to discuss ideas related to AI models or have a job to offer - please reach out to me via any of the below social media links.